thoughtbot/high_voltage/README.md

 HighVoltage.routes = false
 ```

-Define new a route for the new `PagesController`:
+Define a new route for the local `PagesController`:

 ```ruby
 # config/routes.rb